 This next one is no longer on display, but the museum lobby used to house a psychedelic 1965 Porsche once owned by Janis Joplin that has been restored to its original condition.
 Who doesn’t love Janis?

 Photography Inside the Grammy Museum

 For many years, photos were not permitted inside the Grammy Museum, which was super lame.
 Come on – how can you display the light-up outfits Daft Punk wore at the ’08 Grammys and not let us take pictures of them?

 Finally, the Grammy Museum changed its policy and now permits non-flash photos inside.
 They do prohibit professional photography and video recording.
 But you’re free to take pics of the many artifacts and share them on social media.

 UPDATE: Both interactive exhibits in this section are no longer on display at the museum.
 They both appear to have been moved to the Grammy Museum’s new branch in Mississippi.

 One cool element of the museum is they have musical tutorials and actual instruments for you to play, although they’ve been dumbed-down and modified, Guitar Hero-style.
 I spent a few minutes pounding out some beats behind the drum kit.

 They also have keyboards where you can remix Beyonce’s “Halo” and guitars where you can play famous riffs.
 While this is a fun element of the museum, it’s nothing special, given that most kids (and adults) have played Guitar Hero or Rock Band.
 Had this exhibit appeared five years ago, it would have been a lot more amazing.

-As an avid Grammy watcher, I enjoyed the museum quite a bit.
-Some exhibits were more worthwhile than others, and of course I wish photos had been allowed, but for my money it was worth the price of admission.
+Some exhibits were more worthwhile than others, but for my money it was worth the price of admission.